bhojpur/plant/README.md

-# plant
+# Bhojpur Plant - Diagnosis Engine

-The Bhojpur Plant is a software-as-a-service product used as a Diagnosis Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Plant` is an aritificial intelligence enabled diagnosis engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) ecosystem for delivery of distributed `applications` or `services`.